Spatial-Regularization-Aware Dual-Branch Collaborative Inference for Training-Free OVSS in Remote Sensing Imagery: Experiment

 \paragraph{Necessity of Simple Late Fusion Strategy.} An insightful phenomenon appears in the second row in Table~\ref{tab:ablation_results}.
 When adopting a simple late fusion strategy---i.e., directly summing the semantic scores of DINO and CLIP with fixed weights---the performance under the Ori setting drops from 49.75\% to 45.76\%.
 We attribute this to the fact that although DINO's raw attention maps contain rich structural cues, they also include substantial structural noise irrelevant to the target semantics.
 Without the semantic guidance provided by CAF and BCDR, directly merging DINO with CLIP can interfere with accurate semantic discrimination.
 This performance degradation further highlights the necessity of CAF and BCDR for early and deep cross-model interaction.

 \paragraph{Analysis of Structural Branch Selection.} Within our full framework, comparing different DINO variants reveals the importance of spatial consistency.
 As shown in Table~\ref{tab:main_results}, both SDCI-v1 and SDCI-v2 obtain higher accuracy than existing methods, the SDCI-v2 which is equipped with DINO-v2 gets slightly higher accuracy than SDCI-v1.
 Via the analysis on the detailed architectures of DINO and CLIP, we give the following two reasons.
 First, it is crucial to strike the best trade-off between semantic discriminability and spatial granularity: while DINO-v1 ($8\times 8$) preserves abundant fine-grained texture details, DINO-v2 ($14\times 14$) benefits from stronger pretrained representations and excels at object-level visual modeling.
 The notable gain in feature discriminability outweighs the marginal impact caused by reduced spatial resolution.
 Second, since the baseline CLIP model also adopts a $14\times 14$ patch size, DINO-v2 naturally aligns with CLIP feature maps on the spatial grid.
-This point-to-point correspondence completely avoids the up/down-sampling operations required by DINO-v1 during cross-modal fusion, thereby eliminating spatial misalignment and noise introduced by interpolation artifacts.
+This point-to-point correspondence completely avoids the up/down-sampling operations required by DINO-v1 during cross-modal fusion, thereby eliminating spatial misalignment introduced by interpolations.

-\paragraph{Improved Semantic Generalization.} As shown in Table~\ref{tab:ablation_results}, under the generalized-label setting, our full method (66.40\%) achieves a more substantial improvement over the baseline (56.82\%), yielding a gain of +9.58\%.
-Moreover, as shown in Table~\ref{tab:main_results}, our SDCI-v1 obtains the highest accuracy than existing methods on all the datasets except for Potsdam, and our SDCI-v2 obtains higher accuracy than existing methods on all the datasets in the original-label setting.
+\paragraph{Improved Semantic Generalization.} As shown in Table~\ref{tab:ablation_results}, under the generalized-label setting, our full method (71.27\%) achieves a more substantial improvement over the baseline (56.82\%), yielding a gain of +14.45\%.
+Moreover, as shown in Table~\ref{tab:main_results}, our SDCI-v1 obtains the highest accuracy than existing methods on all the datasets except for Potsdam and iSAID, and our SDCI-v2 obtains higher accuracy than existing methods on all the datasets except for UAVid in the original-label setting.
 This demonstrates the strong robustness of our framework with respect to different quality of text prompts.
-In particular, CSCP helps preserve stable segmentation boundaries by leveraging intrinsic geometric cues, even when text prompts vary and lead to fluctuations in CLIP's initial confidence.
-In this way, our method effectively mitigates the negative impact brought by the semantic gap.